Dawn Ford

 Ph.D.
 Public Health

-Dr. Ford holds the PhD in Public Health (Epidemiology) from Walden University.
-She has taught in higher education for over 25 years in the areas of biology, environmental science, and public health.
-Her primary area of research interest is environmental health and emergency preparedness.
-In public health, she has taught courses in environmental health, health systems, leadership in public health, health promotion and communication, chronic disease epidemiology, and infectious disease epidemiology.
-She has work experience in a local health department and is the current President-Elect of Tennessee Public Health Association.
-Dr. Ford served as the Chief Epidemiologist for COVID-19 response at the University of Tennessee at Chattanooga.
+Her primary area of research interest is environmental health and epidemiology.
+In public health, she has taught courses in environmental health, health systems, leadership in public health, health promotion and communication, chronic disease epidemiology, infectious disease epidemiology, advanced epidemiological methods, and climate change and health.
+She has work experience in a local health department as environmental scientist, emergency response coordinator, contact tracing manager, and epidemiology department head.
+She served as the Chief Epidemiologist for COVID-19 response at the University of Tennessee at Chattanooga.

 Education